yernenip/GPT-FastAPI-PostgreSQL/README.md

 2. Make sure you have the latest version of Docker installed and running on your machine.
 3. Open a terminal or command prompt in the project directory.
 4. Run the `deploy.ps1` script if you're using Windows.
+5. Connect to the PostgreSQL using the environment variables provided in .env file.
+    a.
+You can connect via shell or pgAdmin (my preference)
+    b.
+Once connected, run the SQL script "insert-reference-data.sql".
+You can find this under the "database" folder.
+    c.
+I did not run this script to ensure referential integrity is maintained.
+    d.
+You may need to run SELECT queries to ensure the generated ID's in main tables are matching.

 The deployment script will set up the necessary Docker containers and configure the environment for the Backend API services.